brydon1/developers-against-humanity/CONTRIBUTING.md

 :tada: First off, thanks for taking the time to contribute! :tada:

-The following documentation is a set of guidelines for contributing to the Knox Conty Department of Watershed Software Upgrade Project.
+The following documentation is a set of guidelines for contributing to the Developers Against Humanity Project.

 ## How can I contribute?